Read-The-Question/rtq-review/src/pages/md/papers/devonport-high-school-for-boys--11-plus--maths--2016--sample-paper-1.md

 $9$

-It is not a prime number.
+it is not a prime number, it is divisible by 3 apart from being divisible by 1 and itself.

 </div>
 </div>